privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 ### One party administration, two lists

 This should sound familiar by now: a signed, Yivi-curated registry of parties is exactly what the requestor scheme has been all along.
 The LoTE is not a competitor to it; it is the same party administration, projected into a second world.
-One onboarding will produce a scheme entry for IRMA sessions and a LoTE entry for OpenID sessions.
+One onboarding will produce a scheme entry for IRMA sessions and a LoTE entry for OpenID4VC sessions.
 Same vetting, same off-boarding, two list formats speaking to two protocol stacks.

 ## Three levels, and a gate before the ladder